Leibniz-HBI/ukraine_twitter_data/Twitter/README.md

 # Twitter

-Every folder contains daily files with tweet ids of tweets which contain the word 'ukraine', as retrieved by the search endpoint of the Academic Twitter API.
+Every folder contains daily files with tweet ids of tweets in the respective language which contain the word 'ukraine', as retrieved by the search endpoint of the Academic Twitter API.

 The date in the filename represents the date of the tweets' creation.

 There are two versions: